thomas-tanay/thomas-tanay.github.io/face-verification.md

 <img width="700" src="/img/1stPC.png">

-In other words, the network has spontaneously rediscovered the concept of gender: by learning to recognize identities, it has found that the population is divided into two groups: women and men.
+In other words, the network has spontaneously discovered the concept of gender: by learning to recognize identities, it has found that the population is constituted of two groups (women and men).

 <br/>

 <h1> Face Similarities </h1>

-Let's now compute the pairwise distances between the feature representations of the profile pictures of actresses and actors on the IMDb website (more precisely, the actresses and actors in the <em>CASIA WebFace database</em>).
+We now compute the pairwise distances between the feature representations of the profile pictures of actresses and actors on the IMDb website (more precisely, the actresses and actors in the <em>CASIA WebFace database</em>).

 We show below the pairs of profile pictures corresponding to the smallest distances (i.e. the individuals who look most like each other according to our pre-trained network):